cmrust/zippy/README.md

 - Unzip PKZIP (WinZip) format files, including Zip64
 - Unzip password protected zip files
 - Compatible with Python v2.3 or greater
-- Free to use under MIT License

-I recently found myself trying and failing to unzip a Zip64 file on an old UNIX box.
+I recently found myself failing to unzip a Zip64 file on an old UNIX box.
 The system didn't have access to Unzip 6.0, where support for the format was added.
-But, it seems the Python library zipfile has supported the format for a while now.
-If you happen to find yourself in the same spot, here's a script.
+But, it seems Python's zipfile library has supported 64 bit zips for a while now.
+And so this script was born:

     $ ./zip.py
     zippy: Extracts Zip & Zip64 files